JohnnyJayJay/JohnnyJayJay/README.md

   - state: alpha
   - big feature additions planned
 - [spigot-maps](https://github.com/JohnnyJayJay/spigot-maps): A library to put custom images and text on Minecraft map items
-  - state: usable, some issues left to fix
+  - state: stable, version 2.1
-  - currently undergoing revision
   - some frequently requested features still to be added
 - [spiglin](https://github.com/JohnnyJayJay/spiglin): A collection of facilities for people programming Spigot plugins using the [Kotlin](https://kotlinlang.org) programming language
   - state: stable